villano-lab/n-elec-scattering/README.md

 These tools and data together form the foundation for flux modeling and serve as input for both neutron-nucleus and neutron-electron recoil calculations downstream.

-<br /><br />**1-Neutron-Nucleus-Scattering**: This directory computes neutron-nucleus recoil energy spectra.
+**1-Neutron-Nucleus-Scattering**: This directory computes neutron-nucleus recoil energy spectra.
 This is a relatively well-understood and documented phenomenon but the inclusion of these calculations provides a strong baseline for comparison with neutron-electron scattering.

-<br /><br />**2-Neutron-Electron Scattering**: This directory contains the full computational workflow for calculating recoil energy spectra from neutron–electron magnetic scattering, including differential cross-section evaluation, symbolic and numerical modeling, and energy scale comparisons.
+**2-Neutron-Electron Scattering**: This directory contains the full computational workflow for calculating recoil energy spectra from neutron–electron magnetic scattering, including differential cross-section evaluation, symbolic and numerical modeling, and energy scale comparisons.
 It builds upon foundational tools from `1-Neutron-Nucleus-Scattering` and includes exploratory notebooks that support validation and robustness checks of the electron recoil predictions, which are central to rare-event backgrounds in low-threshold detectors.

-<br /><br />**3-Flux Modeling**: This directory focuses on modeling the energy distribution and transformation of neutron fluxes.
+**3-Flux Modeling**: This directory focuses on modeling the energy distribution and transformation of neutron fluxes.
 It bridges raw source term outputs from `0-Simulation-Inputs` with physical predictions of how these neutrons interact and produce detectable signals:

 - SCDMS_flux: Contains Jupyter notebooks and reference data used to construct, transform, and validate neutron flux models.
 This includes lab-to-center-of-mass transformations, energy spectrum visualization, symbolic calculations, and mass reference tables.